The Simple But Effective Vocal Method That Shows You

 *If you want to skip the text-heavy version of this tutorial below, you can watch my uber-popular "How To Sing Like Layne Staley" lesson video below which will show you exactly how I approach singing like Layne.

 The sheer power of Layne Staley singing Junkhead, Man in the Box or We Die Young is something truly incredible to behold - a masculine voice with a sensitive and soulful side that melded together into a unique delivery that really is the true essense of the 1990's for me personally.
 Over the years, I have learned a lot from Layne's singing, how easy it sounded when he sang, and just how difficult it really is to sing like that well.

-Layne’s range soared from low in the 2nd octave to the top of the 5th – from around F2 to F5, which is an impressive feat for any singer.
-Building this kind of range CAN be done with the right approach and professional voice coaching – follow these top 10 tips for learning how to sing like Layne Staley and you can start building an impressive range of your own today!
+Layne's range soared from low in the 2nd octave to the top of the 5th - from around F2 to F5, which is an impressive feat for any singer.
+Building this kind of range CAN be done with the right approach and professional voice coaching, not to mention a good dose of perspective and tons of practice, practice and some more practice - follow these top 10 tips for learning how to sing like Layne Staley and you can start building an impressive range of your own today!